-a.
-Commission Member Recruitment
+- a.
+Commission Member Recruitment - i.

-- i.
 Appointments are made based on the positions detailed in NRS. - ii.
 Open positions are posted on the Commission's website.
 The Executive Director and Commission members will share information regarding open positions with community members through their existing networks including but not limited to social media, email, or other methods available. - iii.
 The Commission invites all interested applicants to introduce themselves at a Commission meeting prior to applying for appointment through the Governor's office.
 Interested applicants who attend a meeting to introduce themselves will receive an endorsement from the Commission.
 The Governor's Office makes all appointments per their established policies and procedures. - iv.
 All interested applicants must apply through the state's online portal.
 The current link will be emailed to the interested applicant after their presentation to the Commission. - v.
 Appointed members must be a Nevada resident and fill a position outlined in NRS 427A.750. - vi.
-Appointed members must sign and adhere to the Code of Ethics. - b.
-Subcommittee Member Recruitment - i.
+Appointed members must sign and adhere to the Code of Ethics.

+b.
+Subcommittee Member Recruitment

+- i.
 Subcommittee appointments are completed through the Executive Director of the Commission. - ii.
-The Subcommittee Chair and Executive Director will work jointly to recruit members for subcommittees. - iii.
-Term of Appointment is based on the need of the subcommittee, not to exceed the terms of appointment for a Subcommittee member outlined in Article IV-2b.
+The Subcommittee Chair and Executive Director will work jointly to recruit members for subcommittees.

+DHHSI Bylaws Approved: August 21, 2024 Updated: August 21November 13, 2024, 2024 Page 8 of 15 iii.
+Term of Appointment - is based on the need of the subcommittee, not to exceed the terms of appointment for a Subcommittee member outlined in Article IV-2b.